IRW-News: TRU Precious Metals Corp .: TRU Precious Metals reports further drilling results from the Twilite gold project and is preparing for drilling in the Golden Rose project

 – 3.00 m at 0.85 g / t Au in hole TL-21-20,

-– Robust quartz breccia system housed in a shear zone remains open in all directions along strike.
+– Robust quartz breccia trapped in a shear zone remains open in all directions along strike.

 Barry Greene, VP of Property Development and a Director of TRU, states, “The strength of the alteration, brecciation and mineralization will remain intact as the gold system continues to the southeast.
 As usual, structural complexities play a role in the gold distribution as the gold zone extends deeper than expected.
 We will do our best to determine if this is an offset or part of a separate zone.